2.5 Rape Without Compassion & Overkill Become the Norm

 Uzza: It all has to do with the scarcity of females.
 In India, the scarcity is real and is the result of the deliberate killing of females in their millions when technology to detect the sex of a fetus became widespread.
 In the time of Muhammad scarcity was apparent, not real.
-It was caused by the hoarding of females by rich and powerful men, usually older men, and later religious leaders, thereby depriving a significant number of young men of female companionship.
-Muhammad took advantage of this imbalance by telling the so deprived that the females of the unbelievers they killed were theirs for the taking as a reward from God.
+It was caused by the hoarding of females by rich and powerful men, usually older men, thereby depriving a significant number of young men of female companionship.
+Muhammad took advantage of this imbalance by telling the so-deprived that the females of the unbelievers they killed were theirs for the taking as a reward from God.

 Bob: Did the believers rape their captives?

 Uzza: Some married them, which you might consider rape if the vows were coerced.
 Virgins intended for sale were usually not violated for that reduced their market value.
 That left married women and widows for whom rapists, before Islam, showed some compassion.

 Archie: And the Prophet was okay with this?